sourcegraph/handbook/content/ops/legal/Contract Review and Signature Authority Policy.md

 ## Changes and Delegation Authority

 Changes to the signing authorities above require written approval by the CEO.
-Changes to the CEO’s signing require board approval.

 Exception: for vendor and partner contracts, authorized signers may delegate such authority to teammates in manager-level roles or above, in writing with a copy to [legal@sourcegraph.com](mailto:legal@sourcegraph.com).